As Covid cases surge in Delhi, migrant workers fear another lockdown, loss of livelihood | Health

 However, no lockdown has been imposed and most businesses and activities, including those involving migrants workers, are working complying with Covid protocols.

+''There is no lockdown in Delhi, and construction work will continue as usual; there is no reason for labourers and migrant workers to be concerned,'' Satyendar Jain said.

-''Financially, we just scrapped through the first and second waves'' and even the mention of a complete shut down sends jitters down the spine, said 60-year-old Pokyala, a domestic help in Lajpat Nagar.
+The surge in cases, restrictions and even the mention of a complete shut down send jitters down the spine of 60-year-old Pokyala, a domestic help in Lajpat Nagar. ''Financially, we just scraped through the first and second waves,'' Pokyala said.

 The family did not have enough food for days and as people stayed indoors, ''my husband took to washing cars to eke out a living'', she said, adding that ''we got some help from the Delhi government in the way of 1 kg rice and 1 kg sugar a person''.